WillTheWA/raytracing/README.md

 # Exploration Overview
 This is an exploration into raytracing using C. Raytracing has recently become a topic that I am very interested in, as its one of those topic that I never thought I would be able to understand.
 While the base implementation provided in this repo is limited to a 2d plane, I still want to figure out the optimal amount of rays and experiment with refraction.
 Feel free to test out the implementation provided and please note that a lot of this comes from `HirschDaniel`.

+This includes some basic features such as 1000 rays from a small circle being emitted into a space with a larger circle which serves as the collision object.
+These rays also mimic light where it dissipates over time.
+The light rays also reflect off of the larger circle without overriding the previous light rays (which is pretty cool).

 ## Compiling
 First ensure that both `GCC` and `SDL` are installed.